Mod of the Week: The Citizen Returns, for Half-Life 2, Episode 2

 The mod takes, I'd say, just under two hours to play, and it's well worth it if you're looking for some new Half-Life 2 action with a handful off oddball characters and, like I said, some really perplexing, yet not unenjoyable voice acting.

-Installation: You can download the mod file here.
+.
 To install, drop it in your Sourcemods folder in your main Steam directory.
 The mod will be added to your Steam library and can be launched from there.